Natural Teas that Reduce Fluid Retention

 Has this ever happened to you?
-One morning you’re putting on your clothes like normal, and the next you can’t even button your jeans.
+One morning you’re putting on your clothes like normal, and the next thing is you can’t even button up your jeans.
 Did you suddenly gain weight?
-This could be due to fluid retention, which is an imbalance in the body that can occasionally cause weight gain and swelling in the legs, around the ankles, and abdomen… The good news is that we can eliminate these symptoms with the following recipes for tea.
-Find out what they are!
+This could be due to fluid retention.
+This is an imbalance in the body that can occasionally cause weight gain and swelling in the legs, ankles, and abdomen.
+The good news is that we’ve got some great tea recipes for you that can help to reduce fluid retention.
+Read on!

-What are some medicinal plants that can help prevent fluid retention?
+Some medicinal plants that can help reduce fluid retention

 2. Dandelion tea

-Dandelion is a great plant for a detox regimen, and the flowers of the plant can be used to make tea as well as added to a salad.
+Dandelion is a great plant for a detox diet, and the flowers of the plant can be used to make tea as well as to add to a salad.
 It helps the body eliminate excess liquids, promotes good kidney function, and helps cleanse the blood.
 It’s an amazing plant.
-Two teas made with dandelion tea will help with fluid retention – one in the morning with breakfast, and one mid-afternoon.
-You only need to add a few leaves or flowers from this plant to boiling water.
-Filter the liquid and drink it slowly.
-You’ll see good results.

 3. Green tea

-To prevent fluid retention, you should always follow a low sodium diet – it’s important to limit or eliminate the use of salt in cooking.
-Instead, you can spice up your dishes with other herbs, vinegar, lemon, garlic, or onion…
+To reduce fluid retention, you should always follow a low sodium diet.
+It’s important to limit or eliminate the use of salt in cooking.
+Instead, you can spice up your dishes with other herbs, vinegar, lemon, garlic, or onions.

 Ideally we should try to follow a diet rich in vegetables like squash, tomatoes, asparagus, and artichokes.
 Eat bananas – they’re rich in potassium, beans, and complex carbohydrates (rice, pasta, etc.).

 Drink at least two liters of water per day – but if drinking plain water bothers you, add a little lemon juice to make it taste better.
-And above all, don’t forget to get a little exercise every day, at least one hour: be it walking, bike rides, etc. You’ll be doing the right thing for your overall health.
+And above all, don’t forget to get a little exercise every day, at least one hour, be it walking, bike rides, etc. You’ll notice a great improvement in your overall health.